AlwaysExtreme/Security-Portfolio/_posts/2019-02-13-Sprint-2-Retrospective.md

 ## Negatives
   -	Full disclosure can put strain on DevOps
   -	Full disclosure can put strain on PR teams
-  -	If not fixed immediately can lead to a bad press potentially effecting stock market shares.
+  -	If not fixed immediately can lead to a bad press potentially effecting stock market shares
-  -	Potential legal action can be taken if proof a company has been notified of a vulnerability but had done nothing about it before a breach.
+  -	Potential legal action can be taken if proof a company has been notified of a vulnerability but had done nothing about it before a breach
   - Ultimately loss of faith with a company and shareholders dispersing elsewhere